The Trial of Leslie Knope: Ratings

 "The Trial of Leslie Knope" received 3.720 million live and same day views when it first aired on December 1, 2011.
 The episode received a 1.8 rating among viewers 18–49.

-Critical Reception
+Critical reception

-Steve Eisler of The AV Club gave the episode a B+, scolding the episode for its lack of screen time to the other characters, but praising its ending for its emotional weight.
+Steve Eisler of The A.V.
+Club gave the episode a B+, scolding the episode for its lack of screen time to the other characters, but praising its ending for its emotional weight.
 Matt Fowler of IGN praised the episode and gave it an 8.5/10, writing, "It's really hard to find a comedy that can be ridiculously hilarious and satisfyingly sentimental at the same time."